Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs

-There are many factors that can affect system performance beyond the factors on which the groups of interest are based.
-Because some of these factors may be correlated---even spuriously---with the factors on which the groups of interest are based, they can make it difficult to interpret the results of a disaggregated evaluation.
-Are performance disparities due to the factors on which the groups of interest are based or are they due to other factors that are correlated with them?
-A failure to account for these additional factors\footnote{We use the term ``additional factor'' to refer to any factor that affects system performance and is correlated---even spuriously---with the factors on which the groups of interest are based.} makes it very difficult to make reliable claims about performance disparities.
-For example, although NIST's disaggregated evaluation of face-recognition systems revealed a higher false negative rate for Asian faces than for Black or white faces, the resulting report notes that this performance disparity may have actually been due to differences in the time elapsed between each pair of images~\cite{nist2019}.\looseness=-1
+In practice, there are many factors that can affect system performance beyond the factors of interest.
+Because some of these additional factors may be correlated---even spuriously---with the factors of interest, a failure to appropriately account for them can make it difficult to interpret a disaggregated evaluation's results.
+For example, although NIST's disaggregated evaluation of face-recognition systems revealed a higher false negative rate for images of Asian people than for images of Black or white people, the resulting report notes that this performance disparity may actually be due to between-group differences in the time elapsed between each pair of images~\cite{nist2019}.
+As another example, a face-recognition system might perform worse for some genders than for others because it exhibits poor performance for people with particular hairstyles that are thought to be meaningfully correlated with gender.
+From a normative perspective, attributing these performance disparities to gender is reasonable---after all, the correlation is not spurious---though a failure to account for hairstyle will make it more difficult to uncover the causes of these performance disparities.\looseness=-1